October 30, 2014

 (You really want to hear that song again, don’t you?
 Okay, go ahead, press play below and we’ll wait…)

 Some movie quotes come to define real life, repeated so often that they become a shorthand for things, times and people we love.

-Our favorite films inform our lives, so why not our industry as well?
+We already follow quotes from logistics leaders.
+But our favorite films inform our lives, so why not our industry as well?
 Following some inspiration from our friends at IDS Fulfillment that’s what we thought as well, and why we set about compiling six splendid quotes to summarize key concepts of supply chain management.

 Six Spectacular Movie Quotes (Adapted for the Supply Chain)

 “Make him an offer he can’t refuse.”

 One of the best movies of all time also nails a key concept when it comes to what you pay for supply chain services.